 Since March 2020, the COVID-19 crisis has affected many charities across the country, not least in how they operate.
 For some, service delivery plans have changed dramatically.

-Below a message from the charity’s CEO Michael McGrath (updated on 16th October 2020) giving some insights into how the charity expeditiously pivoted and re-purposed – this statement includes a view on current activities and future plans.
+Below a message from the charity’s CEO Michael McGrath (updated on 26th February 2021) giving further insights into how the charity expeditiously pivoted, it’s current activities but also what it’s future plans are for the next 12 months.

-The key objective moving to the end of 2020 and into the new 2021 year (the charity’s 18th anniversary year) is to ensure that the needs of it’s community, it’s beneficiaries and families, all of whom are by default vulnerable, are being met at this extremely challenging time.
+In what is the charity’s 18th anniversary year, the key objective in 2021/22 is to ensure that the needs of it’s community, it’s beneficiaries and families, all of whom are by default clinically extremely vulnerable (CEV’s), are being met at this extremely challenging time.

-A scenario planning document for COVID-19 has been created based on four different scenarios, namely – 1) Rapid Recovery, 2) Extended Lockdown, 3) Repeated Waves and, 4) Global Downturns, based against four key identified categories, namely – A) Beneficiaries, B) People, C) Finances and D) Relationships.
-Scenario planning is now a fixed agenda item as part of the charity’s monthly virtual Trustee Board discussions.
+A scenario planning document for COVID-19 was created in 2020 based on four different scenarios, namely – 1) Rapid Recovery, 2) Extended Lockdown, 3) Repeated Waves and, 4) Global Downturns, based against four key identified categories, namely – A) Beneficiaries, B) People, C) Finances and D) Relationships.
+Scenario planning is a fixed agenda item as part of the charity’s monthly virtual Trustee Board discussions.

 Pictured above: CEO, Michael McGrath

 I’m a hardened shielder.
-As of the 16th October 2020, my wife and I have been shielding for 218 days and yes, I’m counting!
-I personally know of many families who have passed the 200 day mark!
+As of the 26th February 2021, my wife and I have been shielding for 344 days and yes, I’m counting!
+I personally know of many families who have passed the 300 day mark!
 It’s not easy.
-The latest set of country-wide local COVID-19 restrictions and alert levels, in addition to for example communications from local organisations such as Hertfordshire’s Local Resilience Forum (LRF) , a partnership of some 60 organisations (from emergency services, local councils and health services to volunteers) which is now calling on the residents of the county “to act now and ‘Play your Part’ to slow the rapid spread of coronavirus”, the challenging landscape that is COVID-19 remains firmly in place.
-For those who are vulnerable, the prevalence of such news is wearing, it’s hard and it doesn’t look this virus is going away anytime soon.
+The latest set of country-wide local COVID-19 lockdown restrictions and alert levels, in addition to for example communications from local organisations such as Hertfordshire’s Local Resilience Forum (LRF) , a partnership of some 60 organisations (from emergency services, local councils and health services to volunteers) which is now calling on the residents of the county “to act now and ‘Play your Part’ to slow the rapid spread of coronavirus”, the challenging landscape that is COVID-19 sadly remains firmly in place.
+For those who are vulnerable, the prevalence of such news is extraordinarily wearing, it’s hard and it doesn’t look this virus is going away anytime soon.

 That said, I am more determined than ever to continue our vital work.
 As a small charity with one full-time head, some freelance consultants helping on specific projects and activities, together with some truly amazing volunteers, we are focused on the needs of our community.
 We have one simple goal – to support our beneficiaries and families as much as we’re able to.

-We must continue to act, to unite, to collaborate – despite their being several charities in for example the muscular dystrophy space here in the UK, as well as a plethora of rare disease organisations, it’s my fervent belief that we must come together and support each other.
-That’s why the Muscle Help Foundation charity is now having more conversations of a collaborative nature over the coming months – at times like these, building trusting partnerships that are mutually beneficial and that have those communities we support forefront of mind, that must surely be a good thing.
+We must continue to take decisive action in first and foremost protecting ourselves by adhering to the latest Lockdown 3.0 and by default protect others – despite their being several charities in for example the muscular dystrophy space here in the UK, as well as a plethora of rare disease organisations, it’s my fervent belief that we must come together and support each other.
+That’s why we are now having more conversations of a collaborative nature over the coming 3-6 months – at times like these, building trusting partnerships that are mutually beneficial and that have those communities we support forefront of mind, that must surely be a good thing.

-We are focused on reducing our Muscle Dream wait-list – we’re constantly reviewing our operational capability in how we can bring our experiential magic directly into people’s homes.
+We remain focused on reducing our Muscle Dream wait-list, albeit now in a virtual way – we’re constantly reviewing what we can do operationally in how the charity can bring its experiential magic and a little joy directly into people’s homes.

-It’s a very different way of doing things but I know that such interventions bring joy and hope to some incredibly courageous and deserving young people, many for whom time is ticking.
-In doing so, we will be moving a little closer to our mission of realising 657 Muscle Dream experiences, that’s one for every muscle in the human body.
+It’s a very different way of doing things but I know that such interventions matter to some incredibly courageous and deserving young people, many for whom time is ticking.
+In doing so, we will continue to push on and move a little closer to our mission of realising 657 Muscle Dream experiences, that’s one for every muscle in the human body.

 We recognise the importance of digital.
 We are working hard in leveraging our social channels in communicating with stakeholders, in keeping them informed and connected, whilst making sure that we are listening to and acting upon the needs of our community.

-If you wish to support our COVID-19 response efforts in some way, please consider making a donation so we can continue our important work – right now, every penny counts.
+If you wish to support our COVID-19 response efforts in some way, please consider making a donation today so we can continue our work – right now, every single penny counts.
 Thank you!”